Sequential-Parallel Duality in Prefix Scannable Models: Experimental Results

 \subsection{Language Modeling on WikiText-103 with Transformer-PSM}

 Here we evaluate perplexity on the WikiText-103 dataset \citep{merity2016pointer}.
-We benchmark Transformer-PSM by varying the self-attention chunk size from 32 to 256 tokens and measuring test perplexity against the vanilla GPT-2 (base) baseline with a context size of 512 trained from scratch.
+We benchmark Transformer-PSM $(d=768,H=12,L=1)$ $\mathsf{Agg}$, $(d=768,H=12,L=11)$ $\mathsf{Inf}$, by varying the self-attention chunk size from 32 to 256 tokens and measuring test perplexity against the vanilla GPT-2 (base) baseline with a context size of 512 trained from scratch.
 As shown in~\Cref{fig:wikitexT_Chunk}, as the chunk size grows, perplexity falls gracefully from 24.12 at 32 tokens to 22.45 at 256 tokens---closely approaching vanilla GPT-2’s perplexity of 22.28---demonstrating that larger chunks recover nearly full-context modeling power while preserving our model’s linear-time inference.
+For reference, we also include a baseline for Mamba trained from scratch at $130m$ parameters, $768$ hidden dimension, trained for $10$ epochs with the same optimizer hyperparameters achieving a ppl of $24.7$.

 Next, we measure per-token latency over 40,000 WikiText-2 tokens for our model versus a 4-layer, 4-head, 256-dimensional GPT-2 baseline.
-We train our model with the number of layers in the $\mathsf{Agg}$ and $\mathsf{Inf}$ modules set to $L_{\mathsf{inf}}=L_{\mathsf{agg}}=2$, thus keeping the parameter count identical to the baseline.
+We train Transformer-PSM $(d=768,H=4,L=2)$ $\mathsf{Agg}$, $(d=768,H=4,L=2)$ $\mathsf{Inf}$, thus keeping the parameter count identical to the baseline.
 As shown in~\Cref{fig:wikitext103_inference_speed}, GPT-2’s inference cost grows linearly with context length ($O(n)$ per token) with KV cache, inflating latency from $\approx 0.002s$ at the start to $\approx 0.04s$ by token 40,000.
 In contrast, our Transformer-PSM design reuses 64-token chunk summaries, leading to a $O\bigl(2n + \tfrac{n}{32}\log(n/64)\bigr)$ inference cost (as discussed in~\Cref{eq:infer-cost} in~\Cref{app:complexity_psm}), keeping per-token time below $\approx 0.008$s.
+For reference, we also include inference time measurement for a Mamba model with $4$ layers, $256$ hidden dimension, with an average inference time per token of $\approx .006$s.